Vokerlee/assembler-x86-64-hacking/5.2. Hash-table's optimization/README.md

 }
 ```

+And now we are ready to test the program again!
+So let it be!

 <img src="Readme pictures//Optimized times.png" alt="drawing" width="800"/>

-So we get `23%` boost in the program execution!
+WOW!
+We get `23%` boost of the program execution!